jituvrma007/CucumberTesting/README.md

 ## Solution include
-1. Layers - Layers like, BaseSetup, Utility, Request API details, and Environment layers are done.
+1. Abstraction Layers - Layers like, BaseSetup, Utility, Request API details, and Environment, testRunners are done.
 Since it is just a sample project, we can design and extend this framework to scale further

 2. Run tests in parallel mode -> Yes from runner we are overriding the Dataprovider and making "parallel = true". if we remove this overridden method then we will be able to run one by one.

 3. Generating html human readable report -> Yes, html reports are being generated with using utility ExtentReports and CucumberReports.
 It is covering the detailed steps, pass/fail/skipped results and with the respective time line.
 It is super easy to understand and to analyze supports detailed charts as well.

 4. Logging -> On console screen and under "executionReports\generatedLogs\Logs.log" directory.

+5. JSON Schema Validation -> We validate the JSON response with the respective schema stored inside "schema" directory in the project.

 ## Getting Started